albizures/vyke-results/README.md

 ```

 ### capture
-Runs the given function and always returns a result,
+Runs a function and captures any errors, converting them to a result if needed.
-in case of error it will _capture_ and convert to result if needed
 > [!TIP]
 > alias of `r.capture`
 ```ts